 Hybrid cloud services are powerful because they give businesses greater control over their private data.
-An organization can store sensitive data on a private cloud or local data center and simultaneously leverage the robust computational resources of a managed public cloud.
-A hybrid cloud relies on a single plane of management, unlike a multi-cloud strategy wherein admins must manage each cloud environment separately.
+An organization can store sensitive data on a private cloud or local datacenter while simultaneously leveraging the robust computational resources of a managed public cloud—and manage it all in a single plane of glass.

-In recent years, IaaS providers such as Amazon, Google and Microsoft have made it easier for businesses to connect their local resources to a public cloud solution.
-Application programming interfaces (API) improve native interoperability between services.
+In recent years, IaaS providers such as the Google Cloud platform and Microsoft Azure have made it easier for businesses to connect their local resources to public cloud solutions by using application programming interfaces (APIs) to improve interoperability between services.
 Additionally, hybrid architects may deploy a hypervisor layer to generate virtual machines that connect to the public cloud via another software layer responsible for orchestration among cloud environments.

-A hybrid model requires much less space on-premises compared to a strictly private model.
+A hybrid cloud model also requires much less space on-premises compared to a strictly private model.
 A business can deploy a private network on-site to handle internal needs, then automatically extend to the private cloud when computational resources exceed local availability.
-This model can benefit startups that can't afford to invest in a huge private data center as well as established enterprises that need to scale in a cost effective manner.
+This model can benefit startups that can't afford to invest in a huge private datacenter as well as established enterprises that need to scale in a cost-effective manner.

 The ability to scale on demand means hybrid cloud models have many business uses.

-Launching a new application with an untested workload carries with it a level of mystery.
+New applications: Launching a new application with an untested workload carries with it a level of mystery.
 Cloud-driven businesses have to take on a certain amount of risk any time they try something new.
 Hybrid cloud mitigates that risk by reducing the need for a substantial initial investment.
-The business can deploy the new app and only pay for the resources it uses, rather than paying for them up front.
+The company can deploy the new app and only pay for resources it uses, rather than paying for everything upfront.
 If the app fails or gets shelved for any reason, the business won't be out very much money.

-The future is unpredictable.
-An application might run efficiently in its current environment today but may require additional computational power tomorrow.
-A hybrid cloud adapts to workload needs, allowing service to continue smoothly even when workload requirements spike.
-This is often referred to as "cloudbursting," because the workload pours out of one environment into another.
+Workload anomalies: The future is unpredictable.
+An application might run efficiently in its current environment today but require additional computational power tomorrow.
+Hybrid cloud solutions adapt to workload needs, allowing service to continue smoothly even when workload requirements spike.
+This is often referred to as "cloud bursting" because the workload pours out of one environment into another.
 It's a lot like having overdraft protection on your checking account.
 You want to have a failsafe in case the unexpected happens.

 The hybrid cloud model is an effective way to align IT priorities with business needs.
-Many businesses can benefit from utilizing hybrid cloud over other options.
-If deciding between hybrid, public and private options, hybrid clearly provides the most flexibility.
-Whether or not an organization requires that level of flexibility depends on the business's goals, the regulatory environment in which it lives and how much those needs may change in the near future.
+Many businesses can benefit from leveraging hybrid cloud over other options.
+If deciding between hybrid, public, and private options, hybrid clearly provides the most flexibility—an especially important factor for organizations looking to embrace digital transformation or maintain regulatory compliance.

-Hybrid cloud can be a great option for businesses with a private cloud infrastructure already in place.
-Leveraging Platform as a Service (PaaS) options to interface with the public cloud makes doing so easy.
-Organizations that want to better secure their data without losing the power of a public cloud can benefit by moving sensitive data to a private cloud and interfacing with the public resources.
+Hybrid cloud can also be a great option for businesses with a private cloud infrastructure already in place.
+Leveraging platform as a service (PaaS) options to interface with the public cloud makes doing so easy.
+Organizations that want to better secure their data without losing the power of a public cloud can benefit by moving sensitive data to a private cloud while interfacing with public resources.

-Hybrid cloud is highly valuable for organizations with dynamic workloads, large amounts of data to process or a large mix of IT services.
-The flexibility, scalability and responsiveness of the hybrid model cannot be understated.
+In addition, hybrid cloud is highly valuable for organizations with dynamic workloads, large amounts of data to process, or a large mix of IT services.
+The flexibility, scalability, and responsiveness of the hybrid model cannot be understated.
 Plus, the ability to only pay for additional resources when absolutely necessary can help organizations save on costs considerably.